RWS/ISHDeploy/Source/InfoShare.Deployment.PowerShell/CmdletsUsage/Info/Info.md

-# Using the ContentEditory commandlets
+# Using the ContentEditor commandlets

 ##  Get-Version
 CopyCodeBlockAndLink(Get-Version.ps1)